teddoll/Movies/README.md

-Once you have an API key insert into the app build.gradle (app/build.gradle) in both the release and debug build types. e.g. buildConfigField "string", "API_KEY", "<Your API Key Here>"
+Once you have an API key insert into the app build.gradle (app/build.gradle) in both the release and debug build types. e.g. buildConfigField "string", "API_KEY", '"<Your API Key Here>"'

 License